infraxys-aws/aws-packer/README.md

 # Infraxys module - aws-packer

 This module helps with the creation of AWS AMIs.
 Use "Packer AWS build environment" as the root of the tree to manage configuration.
-This packet also contains a shared file that can be included in your own files to run Packer.
+Inherit this packet to enable the Packer action automatically.

 ![Packer tree](resources/packer-tree.png?raw=true "Packer tree")